To learn more about our Supernova Strategy, please watch the brief but insightful introductory video below…

 Once we find a truly great company, we are willing to pay a reasonable price, as opposed to waiting for a bargain price, for its stock.
 And we’ll be very reluctant to sell.
 History has shown that wonderful businesses with great management teams and cultures of success have an affinity for creating tremendous amounts of value.
 By acting like business owners instead of stock traders, we expect the portfolio to have very low turnover.
 The most likely reasons for selling a stock out of the portfolio will be that the investing thesis has changed for the worse or we have found an even more compelling idea.

-The portfolio will look to own 30-50 stocks at any given time, depending on the opportunities available in the marketplace.
+The portfolio will look to own 15-30 stocks at any given time, depending on the opportunities available in the marketplace.
 Within that range, the best ideas will receive larger allocations.
 The idea is to find a balance of concentration and diversification that will give us the best opportunity to outperform the market over the long run.
-Although we don’t have limits, one could expect the top five investments to make up 25% of the portfolio.
-Given the volatility associated with innovative companies, the team will generally be reluctant to be concentrated much more than 25%.
+Although we don't have position limits, preferring to let our winners run, the team continuously monitors position concentration to make sure the risk/reward trade off remains favorable.

 We select companies for the portfolio using fundamental research, with specific attention paid to the factors in the portfolio’s Objective & Goals.
 Although we do valuation work, it is not the dominant factor in our investment decision, and traditional valuation techniques may not be applicable for many of the younger companies that we’ll be evaluating.
 As such, we may use tools like Real Options to help us assess the potential reward of an investment.
 In addition, we require a higher investment return upside — typically on the order of 15% or more.
 The team uses a combination of these qualitative and quantitative factors to determine the risk/reward profile of each company.